eahefnawy/dakatrety.com/README.md

 PS: I know the code looks shitty!
 But please don't judge me!
 I wrote all 5184 lines of code in 48 hours straight!

-This project is powered by Meteor, MongoDB, Digital Ocean, CloudFlare & my super powers ;)
+This project is powered by Meteor, MongoDB, Digital Ocean, CloudFlare, 8 cups of coffee & my super powers ;)